Consistent Change Data Capture across multiple tables with PostgreSQL® logical decoding, the outbox pattern and Debezium

 And in mydebprefix.public.products

-, we can see an entry like the following, showcasing the update from white-golden dress
+, we can see entries like the following, showcasing the update from white-golden dress

 to blue-black dress